Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 On-premise, or self-hosted digital signage software, is the preferred option for large corporations.

-- Well-established businesses who have access to all the resources required to install, deploy, and maintain their own digital signage network.
+- Well-established businesses who have access to all the resources required to manage their digital signage on premise.

 - Healthcare providers and related businesses who deal with privacy concerns.